grnhse/greenhouse_io/README.md

 #### Pagination

-All `GreenhouseIo::Client` API methods accept `:page` and `:per_page` options to get specific results of a paginated response from Greenhouse.
+All `Greenhouse::Client` API methods accept `:page` and `:per_page` options to get specific results of a paginated response from Greenhouse.

 ```ruby
 gh_client.offices(id, page: 1, per_page: 2)